 Slow periods are a pain point for most restaurants, but they don’t need to stay that way.
 By using data to identify what days and times draw the least traffic, you can start to build a communication strategy which focuses on driving business around quiet parts of the week.

 Some restaurants have taken to using personalized incentives to attract customers during specific periods.
 An obvious example would be to offer a special price on two products that a customer really likes during a certain time of day or the week.

 5. Predict customer behavior

 Forecasting can reveal insights on future purchases, consumer behavior, and average spend, shedding light on what businesses can expect and what they need to be prepared for.

 Having that insight allows the business to not only plan for the future, but also to find ways of boosting restaurant sales from certain customer segments using a proactive approach.
 An example of this could be targeting a group of customers that typically order the same predictable items and creating a promotion to get them to explore new options.

 6. Replicate your success

-Data is effective at identifying ways of growing your business across various domains.
-Within marketing specifically, you can use it to analyze where your efforts have been successful and allow that to guide your future promotional activity.
+Within marketing specifically, you can use data to analyze where your efforts have been successful and replicate those past successes.

 It might be that a campaign launched over the holidays helped drive many families to your restaurant.
 Data will allow you to identify where these success stories are happening and how you can repeat them for a similar outcome.

-Your campaigns can be adjusted according to your business’s needs, whether that’s to drive loyalty program membership, repeat sales, bring back dormant customers, or make their visits more frequent.
+Restaurant campaigns can be adjusted according to your business’s needs, whether that’s driving loyalty program membership, boosting repeat sales, bringing back dormant customers, or making visits more frequent.